whitecube/nova-flexible-content/README.md

 }
 ```

+Each Layout (or custom layout extending the base Layout) is already implementing the `HasFlexible` trait, meaning you can directly use the `$layout->flexible('my-sub-layout')` method to parse nested flexible content values.

 #### The Layouts Collection

 Collections returned by the `HasFlexible` trait extend the original `Illuminate\Support\Collection`.
 These custom layout collections expose a `find(string $name)` method which returns the first layout having the given layout `$name`.